Mediatek-Cloud/mcs-resources/content/en/tutorial/getting_started.md

 Also, you will also need the data channel id when access the data channel of specific test device.
 In the test device detail page, you can find the data channel Id under each data channel name.
 Once your device is connected and starting to send data.
 The Id field will disappear and be substituted with the last updated data points time.

-# Manage test device

 ![](../images/Getting_started/img_gettingstarted_11.png)

-## How to manage deplyed test devices
+# How to manage test devices

-The developer can manage the test devices in the Prototype detail page, or in the device detail page under My device.
-In the future, when the device is released, the end user can view and configure his devices in the My Device console.
+The developer can monitor all the test devices for each prototype in the Test Device tab in Prototype detail page.
+The developer can also view all the test device he has the access for in the Test device page.

-### From Developer's view point
+## In developmemt stage

-In the Development or My device page, the developer can do several configurations:
+In the Development stage, the developer can do several configurations to the test device:

 1. View Data channel stautus
 2. Set Trigger and action